DasJott/mkjni/README.md

 # mkjni

+## C code is fast - Vala code is as fast
+If you don't know Vala, you must know, that it is a language, as easy as C# but it compiles first to C and then to machine code.
+So there is the speed advantage of C code and the easyness of C# syntax!<br/>

 ## Call Vala code from Java

 Vala code might be faster or just better to write or simply more beautiful.<br/>